 Simulating Sound in Space: What is Spatial Audio 2.0?

 Spatial Audio 2.0 is a step change in how digital audio assets can be effected to make them appear virtually in the space around the listener.
 Kinicho's mission is to improve the realism of the listening experience for the end user of spatial audio.
-Their solution makes it easier for developers and content creators to deliver high quality, realistic experiences that are physically accurate simulations.
+Their solution makes it easier for developers and content creators to deliver high quality, realistic experiences that are physically accurate simulations of sound in space.

-The innovation from the Sonic Reality Engine solution brings order of magnitude improvements in sonic quality, spatial resolution and, when head-tracking is in place, responsiveness which combine to make the spatial audio experience more like hearing sound in the physical world, so more like reality..
+The innovation from the Sonic Reality Engine solution brings order of magnitude improvements in sonic quality, spatial resolution and, when head-tracking is in place, responsiveness.
+These combine to make the spatial audio experience more like hearing sound in the physical world, so more like reality..

 As Haywood, Kinicho's CEO, says: "We loved the promise of spatial audio.
 Being able to put headphones on an hear sounds in our environment wherever they were - above, behind, everywhere - is such a compelling idea.
-Yet the practical reality from an audio quality perspective, from the many HRTF-enabled solutions we heard over the years, were inadequate .
-While we would search out every incremental innovation - because we really wanted spatial audio to be a success - pretty quickly we would hate the actual experience because of the negative impact on the source audio.
-We always longed for a solution with more fidelity. "
+Yet the practical reality from an audio quality perspective, based on the many HRTF-enabled solutions we heard over the years, were inadequate .
+While we always searched out every incremental innovation - because we really wanted spatial audio to be a success - pretty quickly we would hate the actual experience because of the negative impact on the source audio.
+We always longed for a solution with more fidelity that HRTF can deliver. "

 "As producers," adds Kazassoglou, "you think first about fidelity of the sound.
 So much effort goes into sonic qualities of the audio.
 With HRTFs, there was always unintended shifts in the timbre, it would introduce unwanted artefacts and there would problems with phase.
 So the experience was always unsatisfying..
 But we always felt there was a way to get closer to reality of sound in space."